What is the average cost for a telephone answering service?

 Organizations who are researching the cost of an answering service understand that they require additional administrative support.
 So it’s natural that they would wonder if an answering service costs more than hiring on-site staff.
 The short answer is that it costs far less to use an answering service than it does to hire an employee.

 Consider the costs associated with hiring an in-house receptionist.
 The average receptionist earns a salary of about $30,000/year.
 In addition to a fair wage, you’d need to provide office space, a desk, chair, computer, and telephone to ensure they can do their job as intended.
 Health insurance, sick leave and vacation days round out an expensive position to fill.
 It’s also worth considering the costs of posting the job, interviewing, hiring, and training.
 And you’ll have to do all that over again when the receptionist leaves your organization.
-An answering service does not quit on you.
+A good answering service does not quit on you.

 Already have a receptionist you don’t want to replace?
 An affordable answering service can both coexist and complement your existing administrative staff members.
 Have calls roll over to your answering service during busy times when your receptionist is on another call or occupied with other tasks.
 Then, forward your phones and get after hours support from your answering service once your staff goes home for the day/weekend/holiday.
 Many businesses find that a combination of both a receptionist and a live answering service is what best fits their requirements.